marwan/quranwbw/README.md

 QuranWBW welcomes focused contributions that improve the project.
 You can help by reporting bugs, suggesting small features, improving documentation, or spreading the word.

-#### Before submitting:
+#### Guidelines

 - Discuss significant changes via GitHub issues first
 - Match existing design patterns and code style
-- Keep PRs focused (one feature/fix per PR)
+- Keep PRs focused (one feature or fix per PR)
 - Include screenshots for UI changes
 - Test in both development and production builds

-#### Code quality:
+#### Expectations

-- AI-generated code must be reviewed and understood by you
+- Review and understand any AI-generated code you submit
-- Follow existing structure and naming conventions
+- Follow the existing structure and naming conventions
-- Avoid large refactors across many files
+- Avoid large refactors or changes across many files
 - Discuss new dependencies before adding them

 We can't accept large unfocused PRs, unreviewed AI-generated code, or changes that deviate from the existing design language.